The final recipe in our budget friendly dinners series is a beauty! This healthy tuna casserole recipe is tasty AND easy on the wallet.

 Often, just a bit of meal prep like this makes all the different on weekday evenings.

-Is tuna casserole healthy?
+Is tuna and rice casserole healthy?

 This one is!
 The ingredients are simple with no condensed soups like you often find in classic tuna casserole recipes.
 The recipe also offers a nice mix of protein, fats and carbs.
 You can further up the nutritional content by serving with a simple salad or other healthy side!